dahvida/AIC_Finder/README.md

 - [Scripts:](Scripts) Contains all scripts and utility functions used to reproduce the results and use the tool.
 - [Results:](Results) Stores AIC retrieval performance metrics.
 - [Logs:](Logs) Stores the raw predictions from each approach, dataset statistics, metadata and a log of the changes from assay preprocessing.
+- [Misc:](Misc) Contains the external datasets (compressed as .zip) used to evaluate how many of the false positives found by MVS-A are due to autofluorescence, aggregation or being frequent hitters.

 ## Installation
 All necessary packages can be installed via conda from the `environment.yml` file.